Mode of Action (MOA’s)

 You can use Mode of Action videos (MOA videos) to communicate with a huge variety of audiences, with the content adapted to the viewers’ level of understanding.

 In the Healthcare world, the level of complexity and assumed medical knowledge required will therefore vary.
 For instance, the general public will require different messaging compared to industry media, or HCPs (Health Care Practitioners).

 What do they do?

-Typically healthcare, medical, pharmaceutical companies, and health charities will commission MOA videos.
+Typically healthcare, medical, pharmaceutical companies, and health charities will commission Mode of Action videos.
 Though, during the COVID-19 crisis news broadcasters widely used MOA animations to explain how coronavirus operates and how vaccines might work.

 For pharmaceuticals and manufacturers an MOA video needs to educate an audience, but it also needs to tell a story.
-An MOA should communicate the challenge and opportunity, the significance of the treatment and how it works.
+A Mode of Action should communicate the challenge and opportunity, the significance of the treatment and how it works.
 To put it another way: this is the BIG moment when years of medical research and financial investment are put on stage.
 These years of hard work will be summarised in just a minute or two of content!
 It should leave viewers understanding the relevance of the technology and feeling excited about the possibilities that any research or treatment now bring.

 Knowing your audience is key

 As MOA video audiences can vary so much, the complexity of the content, and the type of language used, should also vary accordingly.